 The pain is focused on the outside of your arm, where your forearm meets your elbow.

 It’s related to a muscle and tendons in your forearm.
 Tendons connect your muscles to your bones.
-When you constantly use your arm in a repetitive motion, the tendons at the elbow end of a certain muscle -- the extensor carpi radialis brevis (ECRB) muscle --- may develop small tears.
+When you repeat certain arm movements, the tendons at the elbow end of a certain muscle -- the extensor carpi radialis brevis (ECRB) muscle -- may get small tears.

-In tennis, hitting a backhand puts some stress on your forearm muscles, which repeatedly contract when you hit the ball.
-If you have poor technique or grip the racquet too tightly, that stress may increase in the tendons that connect the forearm muscles to the elbow.
-The tendons may get small tears.
+In tennis, hitting a backhand puts some stress on your forearm muscles, which clench when you hit the ball.
+If your technique is off or if you grip the racquet too tightly, it puts more stress on the tendons that connect your forearm muscles to your elbow.
+That can cause the tendons to get small tears.

-You can get it from other racquet sports, such as squash or racquetball.
+You can get tennis elbow from playing other racquet sports, such as squash or racquetball.
 You can also get it from jobs or activities that involve repetitive arm motion, such as: